-For coaching families of fall sports, November marks the beginning of the most difficult part of the calendar year.
+For coaching families of fall sports, October and November mark the beginning of the most difficult part of the calendar year.
 This is when the rumor mill is at its height and when the bleacher coaches express the most displeasure.
 It’s also when coaches’ wives need the most support from friends who understand that they don’t always have the freedom to contradict public perception even when the “squeaky wheel” misrepresents the truth about a situation.

 Rumor mills often begin because an unhappy fan decides to inform others that they have more authority than they actually have to impact a coaching decision.
 They will announce they have “spoken with the decision makers and made clear the coaches have to go” listing numerous reasons that rarely make sense to anyone who actually understands that sport.